 Lives are changed by stories.
 So we tell ours boldly.
 Our goal is to be respectfully raw.
 To never shy away from hard conversations, but to connect with others in their brokenness.
 Because we’re all just that.
 Broken.
 And we’re all in this together.

-The Grace is Messy Community is completely inclusive of the LGBT+ community.
-As a result, we’ve gained many new friends and lost a few.
+Just to be clear: The Grace is Messy Community is completely inclusive of the LGBT+ community.
+As a result, we’ve gained many new friends and lost a few in recent months.
 We hope they’ll join us soon enough.
 But while we’re sad to see some go, we press on, believing that our highest calling is to tell anyone who will listen that there’s room at God’s table for them, too.

 We’re not looking to win any popularity contests.
 We just want to sit with people who are longing for love and acceptance.
 For a place to rest their weary souls and a friend to lighten their load for a while.